-Get a head start and plan for events occurring in 2022.
-Take into consideration QAST training courses, grant opportunities and funding rounds; opportunities to hold theme days (e.g. major sporting events, Easter, and celebrations held in your area), school events such as sport and swimming carnivals and book week, Recipe of the Year and Tuckshop Day celebrations.
+Get a head start and plan for events occurring in 2023.
+Take into consideration QAST training courses, grant opportunities and funding rounds; opportunities to hold theme days (e.g. major sporting events, Easter, and celebrations held in your area), school events such as sport and swimming carnivals, and other special events throughout the year, as well as Recipe of the Year and Tuckshop Day celebrations.

 Recognise the efforts of everyone that has contributed throughout the year by having a get-together.
 This could be as simple as a gathering in the local park after school to include families or a more formal celebratory meal at a local restaurant.

 Whatever you choose, ensure you make the event as inclusive as possible so that all staff and volunteers have the opportunity to attend.

 Above all, enjoy your holidays and remember to take some well-deserved downtime.